d3kryption/narrative-documentation/docs/interaction/installation/ui.md

 ---
-sidebar_label: 'Creating your HUD'
+sidebar_label: 'UI'
-sidebar_position: 1
+sidebar_position: 3
 ---

+# UI

+Narrative Interaction comes with a UI widget to handle displaying the current interaction info to the player.
+It can be added to your existing UI to keep it nice and clean.

-# Creating your HUD
+## Creating your HUD

 To set up a simple HUD, open your **Content Drawer**, right click -> **user interface** -> **Widget Blueprint** and name this `WBP_HUD`.